squareboat/the-winning-cube/README.md

 # The Winning Cube
 I used three.js to build a 3D puzzle game in which you navigate through cubes to reach a goal.
 You can navigate through keyboard or hand gestures or simply using voice commands.
+You can also check the live demo [here](https://winning-cube.squareboat.com/).
+For more detailed explanation, check out my article at [SquareBoat's Official Blog](https://blog.squareboat.com/my-first-experiment-with-three-js-d053261be473).

 ## Getting Started
 In 3D world, the following things are necessarily needed :